Common Causes of Seasonal Fires

 The holiday season is a time to decorate using lights, candles and more.
 When putting up your holiday decorations, keep them away from heat sources and ensure all wires are out of the way to reduce the risk of them catching fire.
 According to the NFPA, heating equipment ranks second as a cause of home fires and home fire injuries, so be mindful of your space heaters when using them indoors.
 Keep the area around fixed or portable heaters clear to reduce the risk of things catching fire.

-Holiday cooking can become a fire hazard.
+Holiday cooking can also become a fire hazard.
 If you are baking or cooking for long periods of time, use a timer so you don’t lose track of time.
 When cooking things on the stove, never leave it unattended.

 Fall Fire Safety

 Halloween is another holiday that involves fun decorations, like Jack-o-lanterns.
 Be mindful that jack-o-lanterns may present a fire risk if they are not handled with care.
 To eliminate the risk of a fire starting, you can use a fake candle or glow stick instead of a real candle.
-Other Halloween fire risks include paper ghosts, dry bales of hay, dry corn stalks, and flowy costumes.
+Other Halloween fire risks include paper ghosts, dry bales of hay, dry corn stalks, and loose fitting costumes.
 Keep all decorations away from heat sources such as light bulbs or heaters.

 Thanksgiving revolves around cooking food, so kitchen fire safety is especially important around this time.
 Unattended cooking is the number one cause of home fires so always keep an eye on your food while you are cooking.
 Keep young children away from the stove and cooking equipment out of reach.